bquast/bquast.github.io/_posts/2015-05-31-handcoded-lm.md

 Note that this is programmatically exactly the same the way that the `lm()` funcios this.

-We can suppress the automatic constant and include our `XI` variable and we will obtain the same results.
+We can suppress the automatic intercept and include our `XI` variable and we will obtain the same results.

 {% highlight r %}